glyphr-studio/Glyphr-Studio-2/README.md

 ## Timeline
 Preliminary investigations started in 2019... but Covid slowed things way down.
 Things have picked back up in 2021/2022.
+Alphas are being released in late 2022 / early 2023, with a goal of finishing in (the first half?) of 2023.

 Bug fixes for V1 will still take precedence over V2.

-Merging new ideas with old functionality is also time consuming :-)
+Merging new ideas with old functionality is time consuming :-)

 ## License
- Copyright (C) 2010 - 2022 Matthew LaGrandeur, released under
+ Copyright (C) 2010 - 2023 Matthew LaGrandeur, released under
  [GPL 3.0](https://github.com/mattlag/Glyphr-Studio/blob/master/LICENSE-gpl-3.0.txt)

 ## Author